lukasschwab/podcast-transcriber/README.md

 # podcast-transcriber

-A set-it-and-forget-it GCP Cloud Function for transcribing a podcast, built for the [Arms Control Wonk Podcast](https://www.armscontrolwonk.com/) Slack community.
+A set-it-and-forget-it GCP Cloud Function for transcribing a podcast, built for the [Arms Control Wonk Podcast](https://www.armscontrolwonk.com/) Slack community with transcriptions by [Deepgram](https://deepgram.com/).

 ## Overview